NBC Europe: 1987–1993: Super Channel

 Launched on 30 January 1987, replacing the 24-hour music channel Music Box, it was co-owned by all but one of the ITV companies at the time in the United Kingdom.
 Virgin Group had a majority stake in Music Box (60%) and would own 15% of the equity with the rest being split between ITV franchise holders including Granada, Yorkshire, LWT, Central, Anglia, Tyne Tees, Ulster, Grampian, Scottish, Border, HTV, TSW and TVS, while Thames and TV-am were the only two of the contractors not to participate.
 It competed with Sky Channel (forerunner of Sky One), which was the only other major pan-European satellite television network around at the time.
 Unlike Sky Channel, syndicated output was less American and more European.
 Much of its programming was sourced from ITV or the BBC as part of "Best of British", and it also featured ITN-produced news bulletins.
-It also broadcast syndicated non-British European programmes, including the Dutch sitcom Zeg 'ns Aaa (with English subtitles).
+It also broadcast syndicated non-British European programmes, including the Dutch sitcom Zeg 'ns Aaa (broadcast on the original station VARA, with English subtitles).

 Super Channel fared poorly, due to United Kingdom-based programming seen as unsuitable for European audiences, such as drama being seen as "too violent" or "too realistic", as well as a dispute with the British actors' union who demanded additional fees for viewing by audiences which meant that it could no longer offer the 'Best of British to a European audience'.

-Within a year, the ITV companies sold the network to the Italian Marcucci family, owners of Videomusic, the first music channel in Italy, with a minority stake being held by Richard Branson's Virgin plc.
+Within a year, the ITV companies (now including only Granada, TVS, Yorkshire Television, and Anglia Television) sold the network to the Italian Marcucci family, owners of Videomusic, the first music channel in Italy, with a minority stake being held by Richard Branson's Virgin plc.
 The programming changed from British to pan-European, although it continued carrying ITN World News bulletins.